Sen'Derrick Marks: Jacksonville Jaguars

 Marks was signed by the Jacksonville Jaguars on April 2, 2013.
 He had his productive season as a professional in his first season with Jaguars.
 He started all 16 games and recorded four sacks, 34 total tackles, six tackles-for-loss, ten quarterback hits, eight passes defensed, and two forced fumbles.

 Marks continued his productive stint with the Jaguars in the 2014 season.
 He started all 16 games and recorded 8.5 sacks, 44 total tackles, 15 tackles-for-loss, 17 quarterback hits, and three passes defensed.
 Marks tore his ACL in the regular season finale against the Houston Texans.
 After the 2014 season, Marks was ranked 76th on the NFL Top 100 Players of 2015 by his fellow players.

 Marks only played in four games in the 2015 season due to knee and triceps injuries.
 The triceps injury occurred in Week 10 against the Baltimore Ravens.

 Marks returned from his injury and played in all 16 games in the 2016 season.
 He recorded 3.5 sacks, 22 total tackles, seven tackles-for-loss, nine quarterback hits, and one pass defensed.

 On March 9, 2017, Marks was released by the Jaguars.

 San Francisco 49ers

 On August 23, 2017, Marks signed with the San Francisco 49ers.
-He was released on September 2, 2017.
+He was released by the 49ers on September 2.